sniro23/content-ops-starter/content/pages/index.md

           Sick of all these hassle to access healthcare ?

           We are here to bridge these gaps.
-We at healthify aim to bridge these gaps, we aim to give you more than just cure to your illnesses.
+We at healthify aim to give you more than just cure to your illnesses.

           Join us to embark on a healthier journey.
 Let us take care of your health.